hastexo/hastexo-xblock/HACKING.md

 Commit these changes on `master` as you normally would.

-Then, use `bumpversion` to increase the version number:
+Then, use `tox -e bumpversion` to increase the version number:

--   `bumpversion patch`: creates a new point release (such as 3.6.1)
+-   `tox -e bumpversion patch`: creates a new point release (such as 3.6.1)
--   `bumpversion minor`: creates a new minor release, with the patch level set to 0 (such as 3.7.0)
+-   `tox -e bumpversion minor`: creates a new minor release, with the patch level set to 0 (such as 3.7.0)
--   `bumpversion major`: creates a new major release, with the minor and patch levels set to 0 (such as 4.0.0)
+-   `tox -e bumpversion major`: creates a new major release, with the minor and patch levels set to 0 (such as 4.0.0)

 This creates a new commit, and also a new tag, named `v<num>`, where `<num>` is the new version number.